scipy-conference/scipy_proceedings_2011/papers/vanderwalt/introduction.rst

 Jython, IronPython, and co-designer of AspectJ.

-In 2005, the community was split between two different core numerical libraries -- numeric and numarray, making code exchange and shared development hard.
+In 2005, the community was split between two different core numerical libraries
+|emdash| numeric and numarray, making code exchange and shared development hard.
 Travis Oliphant, who had been working on a successor to both libraries, opened the conference with a presentation of the new core package now known as NumPy.
 In order to move the new library forward, the number and length of talks